Apply for BAföG to attend school

 -

-- Copy of the registration certificate or
+- A copy of your registration certificate or

 - If you are not covered by family health insurance: Proof of health and long-term care insurance, including the legal basis and premium amount